Come spend the day, or watch our new videos!

 Location: End of S. Curtis Flats Road (Private Property)

-Activities: The local collection of artifacts from Curtis Flat and the Smithsonian Dig may be viewed at the Benson Museum.
+Activities: The local collection of artifacts from Curtis Flats and the Smithsonian Dig may be viewed at the Benson Museum.

 Trivia: By 1881, about 14 families had settled in the St. David area, comprised of small settlements along about a ten mile stretch of the San Pedro River.
 These settlements included Curtis Flats (the Ward and the School District were named San Pedro).
 When the Curtis family arrived in 1881, rather than settling into farming, they became extensively involved in the freighting business.
 With the establishment of mining boom-towns Tombstone and Bisbee, there was an endless river of freight to move from the railheads to the mining operations and back again.